 Another downside to this approach is, that, while your company is not dependent on external PSPs, it is still dependent on the Payment Orchestration company and their vision on how to expand their PO product in the future.
 And if you decide to sever your ties to a Payment Orchestration provider, it can be difficult to migrate your system to another one in due time.

 This approach is ideal for companies with a profound do-it-yourself attitude in place.
 Instead of relying on an external Payment Orchestration Layer, you build a payment system from scratch that can orchestrate transactions independently.
-The downsides are obvious: It is more expensive in the initial phase.
-Plus, it requires development time and effort to get the Payment Orchestration platform off the ground.
-Not to say anything about expertise: Your software engineers must be well-practiced in payment technology to build a product that meets industry standards as well as your unique vision.
+Yes, it’s initially costly and needs expertise, time and effort.

-On the other hand, the flexibility of self-built solutions will work to your advantage.
-As it is your very own product, you can adjust and design it to meet your every need – and even apply it in your subsidiaries or license it to third parties.
-What’s more, the initial development will redeem given time, and maintaining and further development of your payment product will be easier and thus less expensive in the long run.
-And finally, all innovations and feature updates in your product derive from your business vision alone – no need to work around changes made by third parties.
+But the flexibility of self-built solutions will work to your advantage.
+It’s your own product, so you can adjust it to meet your every need – and even apply it in your subsidiaries or license it to third parties.
+What’s more, maintenance and further development costs will reduce over time, and all innovations are solely driven by your business vision, not third-party changes.

 Implementing your Custom Payment Orchestration Layer with a Software Partner